 In fact, the chart below shows the “spread,” or the difference in interest rates between the 2 year treasury bond and the 10 year bond:

 Most of the time, the 10 year rate is higher than the 2 year rate, but every time that value drops in to the negative, there’s a recession (grey shaded area) close behind.
 Why?
 Well, it typically only happens because the Federal Reserve is raising those short term rates in the hopes of preventing a total economic meltdown.
-It also means that investors are expecting more risk over the next year or two than they do over the average of 10.
+It also means that investors are expecting more risk over the next year or two than they do over the average of ten typical years.

 What’s that mean for the web business?